Medications discussed in this post not for sale

 The cost of all the pens, both Wegovy and Ozempic are the same.

-There is a 1:1 relation between dose and weight loss, with the 2.4 mg dose being the highest currently approved dose.
+There is a 1:1 relation between dose and weight loss, with the 2.4 mg dose being the highest approved dose.
 I have seen significant weight loss at 1 mg/week.
 We have used Wegovy and Ozempic interchangeably in the low doses, depending upon which pen is available.
-We have even taken 2 injections on the same day –one after another to arrive at our desired dose of 2.4mg when only the Ozempic pen was available.
+We have even taken 2 injections on the same day –one after another to arrive at our desired dose of 2.4 mg when only the Ozempic pen was available.
+Dr Lipman has also split doses into 2 injections a week to lessen side effects with good results

 The purpose of using Ozempic instead of Wegovy is simply the cost The discounted cash price of Wegovy thru Goodrx.com is $1300/month.
-Each month’s supply contains 4 pens starting at 0.25 mg/pen and going to four 2.4 mg pens per box.
+Each month’s supply is 4 pens starting at 0.25 mg/pen and going to four 2.4 mg pens per box.
+The prices of all of the doses are the same.
 The price of Ozempic in the US is $849 (for a single multi-dose pen of 4 mg pen).
 The price of Ozempic in Canada is $299 for the 4mg pen (enough for 1 month and a week.)
 Since the first month or two of Ozempic requires only 0.25 and 0.5 mg, the cost for the first 10 weeks 0f therapy is the cost of 2- 4mg pens.
+Dr Lipman has found signficant weight loss (10-12 lb per month) in many patients taking these lower doses.

 The greatest weight loss is seen at 2.4 mg injection once a week.
-However, significant weight loss is also seen at 1 mg per week.
-Insurance covers Wegovy for only a minority of obese people (usually depends on the insurance contract, not on the BMI or weight.)
+However, significant weight loss is also seen at 1 mg per week or even less Insurance covers Wegovy for only a minority of obese people (usually depends on the insurance contract, not on the BMI or weight.)
 Ozempic is covered more often but only in uncontrolled diabetics.

 How We Substitute Ozempic for Wegovy

-We purchase a Ozempic pen with 4 mg/3cc, this is a single pen meant to inject a dose of Ozempic of 1 mg a week for a month.
+An Ozempic pen with 4 mg/3cc, this is a single pen meant to inject a dose of Ozempic of 1 mg a week for a month.
 This pen has set points at 1 mg as you click around the wheel.
-The lower doses are not marked, but can be achieved by counting clicks: 20 clicks on this pen delivers 0.25 mg, 40 clicks 0.50 mg—these are the intermediate doses used to start and to titrate up to 1 mg or the full 2.4 mg dose if using the Wegovy pens.
+The lower doses are not marked, but achieved by counting clicks: 20 clicks on this pen delivers 0.25 mg, 40 clicks 0.50 mg—these are the intermediate doses used to start and to titrate up to 1 mg or the full 2.4 mg dose if using the Wegovy pens.
 When 2.4 mg doses are needed using Ozempic, it might be cheaper to use the 2.4 mg Wegovy pen instead of multiple doses of Ozempic.
+Recently the arrival of the Compounded Semaglutides has offered another choice because of their lower price and somewhat lower side effect profile.

 Standard Dosing of Ozempic to Titrate up to Wegovy Levels of 2.4 mg/week for Maximal Weight Loss

-Following the protocols of the manufacturer, we start with 0.25 mg once a week for 4 weeks, then 0.5mg x 4 weeks, 1 mg x4—this is top dose for Ozempic.
+We start with 0.25 mg once a week for 4 weeks, then 0.5mg x 4 weeks, 1 mg x4—this is top dose for Ozempic.
 Each dose is once a week on same day.
-To achieve doses levels seen with Wegovy, you would simple click beyond 1 mg to the desired dose by counting clicks when using the 4 mg pen.
+For doses levels seen with Wegovy, you would simple click beyond 1 mg to the desired dose by counting clicks when using the 4 mg pen.

-For Wegovy in comparison its: 0.25 x4 weeks, 0.5mg x4, 1mg x4, 1.7 mgx4, then 2.4 mg x4 weeks.
+For Wegovy in comparison: 0.25 x4 weeks, 0.5 mg x4, 1 mg x4, 1.7 mgx4, then 2.4 mg x4 weeks.
 Again, each dose is injected once a week.
 You can stop anywhere in this titration with either drug because of side effects or because you are losing weight at an acceptable rate.
 The Wegovy is supplied as box of 4 pens a month, each with the specific dose.
 The high dose Ozempic is supplied as a single 4mg delivering 1 mg increments for a month.
 The top dose in studies so far is 2.4 mg/week.

-The side effects appear much less than one would think.
+Ozempic, Wegovy and Mounjaro side effect are less than one would think.
 Only 5% of patients withdrew from studies.
 Most occur early and during the first few days after the injection, especially when escalating the dose.
 The most common side effects reported in ≥5% of patients treated are:

 Stomach side effects are most common when starting treatment but decrease over time in most patients.